-only transferred to a court-appointed administrator if they are not used to ensure the company's continuity and development.
+The company bodies usually retain management of these assets and management is only transferred to a court-appointed administrator if they are not used to ensure the company's continuity and development.
 Therefore, the court-appointed administrator only monitors the company bodies' activities, acting as the go-between between the judicial authorities and the company.

 Publication of the conviction ruling may be ordered when the Body is subject to a prohibition.
-The Body may be required to have all or part of the ruling published in one or more newspapers, indicated by the judge in the ruling, and to post it in the municipality where it has its headquarters (article 18 of the Decree).
+The Body may be required to have all, or part of the ruling published in one or more newspapers, indicated by the judge in the ruling, and to post it in the municipality where it has its headquarters (article 18 of the Decree).

-If the crimes punishable on the basis of the Decree are attempted only, the fines (in terms of their amounts) and the prohibitions (in terms of their duration) are reduced by between a third to a half.
+If the crimes punishable based on the Decree are attempted only, the fines (in terms of their amounts) and the prohibitions (in terms of their duration) are reduced by between a third to a half.
 Fines cannot be imposed if the Body voluntarily prevents the fulfilment of the action or the event (article 26 of the Decree).